 Guideline Explanation/comment Keep the pump as close to the liquid source as possible.
 This minimizes friction loss and keeps the suction piping as short as possible.
 Make sure that the space around the pump is sufficient.
-This facilitates ventilation, inspection, maintenance, and service. tackle, make sure that there is enough space above This makes it easier to properly use the lifting equipment and safely remove and relocate the components to a safe The best pump location for noise and vibration absorption is on a concrete floor.
+This facilitates ventilation, inspection, maintenance, and service.
+If you require lifting equipment such as a hoist or tackle, make sure that there is enough space above the pump.
+This makes it easier to properly use the lifting equipment and safely remove and relocate the components to a safe Take into consideration the occurrence of unwanted noise and vibration.
+The best pump location for noise and vibration absorption is on a concrete floor.